gitlabform/gitlabform/docs/upgrade.md

         access_level: maintainer
 ```

-### Branch Protection Changes
+### Branch Protection

 In GitLabForm v4, branch protection config introduced a bug.
 GitLabForm would remove and re-add branch protection on every run, because GitLab's API did not support in-place updates.
-Besides causing audit noise because of constant change, this approach reset all unspecified attributes to GitLab defaults, breaking GitLabForm’s core behavior of [raw parameter passing](reference/index.md#raw-parameters-passing) — where only explicitly configured values are sent, and unspecified ones are left untouched.
+Besides causing audit noise because of constant change, this approach resets all unspecified attributes to GitLab defaults, breaking GitLabForm’s core behavior of [raw parameter passing](reference/index.md#raw-parameters-passing) — where only explicitly configured values are sent, and unspecified ones are left untouched.

 This unintended consequence meant:

-- A user configuring only some protection attributes (e.g. `push_access_level`) would find others reset to default (e.g. `code_owner_approval_required`) on re-run.
+- A user configuring only some protection attributes (e.g. `push_access_level`) would find others being reset to default (e.g. `code_owner_approval_required`) on re-run.
 - GitLabForm was no longer idempotent unless all settings were always provided.

 This issue is being fixed by following original intended behaviour of GitLabForm.
 Therefore, if you wish to ensure the Protected Branch settings are applied as you intend when running GitlabForm you should define some defaults explicitly: